 In 2008, the school had 90 pupils, the figure now stands at around 120 - showing a steady overall increase without significant development in the village.
 The primary school has been advertising as "around 120 places" in the Village Voice, and this figure is used as the "permanent capacity" for the school in a recent application to renew the mobile classroom (application ref E/3001/19/CC).
 The justification for the renewal states:

 The latest pupil forecasts from the county research group indicate that the number on roll will be well in excess of the schools permanent capacity of 120 places for the next five years.

-Cambridgeshire County Council suggests 25-35 additional primary pupils per 100 houses built - which would clearly take the school beyond it's current maximum capacity (including mobile classroom) if 120 SWCLT houses plus 92 (SWCLT suggested number) of infill and small development houses are built in the village.
+Cambridgeshire County Council suggests 25-35 additional primary pupils per 100 houses built (in fact, their documents for developments in the area now show 40 primary pupils per 100 houses) - which would clearly take the school beyond it's current maximum capacity (including mobile classroom) if 120 SWCLT houses plus 92 (SWCLT suggested number) of infill and small development houses are built in the village.
 No mention has been made of secondary school provision - Soham appears to be now out of reach (even from Stretham), Cottenham is forecast to be full from their own local intake by 2025, although this year only siblings were considered - vastly reducing secondary school choice to those in Wilburton.

 What does affordable housing even mean? - the SWCLT have been asked for figures in writing, but have so far been unwilling to back up their claims of genuinely affordable housing.
 Their leaflet states "Shared Ownership properties are made available at as little as 25% ownership to allow families their first step on the housing ladder".
 At public consultations, SWCLT representatives stated a figure of 40% (£88k - £100k) for Stretham, and likely to be from £100k for Wilburton - giving a full valuation at £250k.
 Their Section 106 agreement for Stretham also states: